jesjos/active_record_upsert/README.md

 end
 ```

-Custom index can be handled with a `Arel::Nodes::SqlLiteral` instance:
+Custom index can be handled with a Hash containing a literal key :

 ```ruby
 class Account < ApplicationRecord